SaraOlsson/edge-impulse-cli/README.md

+## !
+Note

+This is a fork of the main repo which implements two extra  versions of the tools edge-impulse-az-data-forwarder (*edge-impulse-az-data-forwarder*) and edge-impulse-run-impulse (*edge-impulse-run-impulse-az-forwarder*)

 # Edge Impulse CLI tools

 Command-line interface tools for [Edge Impulse](https://www.edgeimpulse.com).
 We make things smarter by enabling developers to create the next generation of intelligent device solutions with embedded Machine Learning.